ozwin/ProtoBuffer3/README.md

 Step 1 :
 Create a file with .proto extension to create message  e.g addressbook.proto

-option go_package = "./output"; -> Use a directory path where teh generate code should be stored
+option go_package = "./output"; -> Use a directory path where the generated code should be stored

 run the below command to generate code for the .proto file protoc -I={exact directory  path} --go_out={exact directory path} {exact directory path}\addressbook.proto